 Vulnerable populations are those with factors that would impair their ability to give voluntary consent.
-These include those with mental impairment, limitations of developmental status (children, developmentally disabled individuals), and special conditions, such as those incarcerated (prisoners).
-It also includes pregnant women because of the particular vulnerability of the developing fetus (45 CFR Part 46, Subparts B, C, and D, 2016).
+These include those with mental impairment, limitations of developmental status (children), and special conditions, such as those incarcerated (prisoners).
+It also includes pregnant women because of the particular vulnerability of the developing fetus (Polit & Beck, 2012).

-The technical definition does not include other groups that could be considered vulnerable and susceptible to coercion, such as decision-impaired students or employees; however, studies or projects involving these groups may be required to include special safeguards, such as assurance that supervisors will not be notified of participation or answers and that grades will not be affected.
+The technical definition does not include other groups that could be considered vulnerable and susceptible to coercion, such as decision-impaired students or employees; however, studies or projects involving these groups may be required to include special safeguards, such as assurance that supervisors will not be notified of participation or answers, and that grades will not be affected.

 The special case of precautions and protections is that of child assent.
-For minors, parental consent is required, with the number of signatures depending on the level of risk.
+For minors, parental consent is required, with the number of signatures dependent on the level of risk.
 Higher risk may require both parents to sign.
-In addition, the evaluation of risk in children was redefined to be activities in the usual course of day-to-day living, or the "healthy child" criterion, meaning that investigators could not subject a child to higher level risk because the child's illness was life-threatening.
+In addition, the evaluation of risk in children was redefined to be activities in the usual course of dayto-day living, or the "healthy child" criterion, meaning that investigators could not subject a child to higher level risk because the child's illness was life-threatening.
 In developing assent documents, a child-friendly language has been developed to read in ways understandable to a child aged 7-14 years.
 After age 14, a minor may be given an adult-type form for assent or a combined consent/assent form with signatures from both parent and child.
 The concept of emancipated minor may not apply to pregnant minors who do not have authority to consent for research even though they are legally able to give consent for care for themselves and their child.
 Thus, the parental standard for consent usually must be met or waived by the IRB (Polit & Beck, 2012).